 - Magnesium - works with enzymes on the body to control and metabolize glucose.
 It also helps convert the inactive T4 form of thyroid hormone into the active T3 form; found in dark, leafy greens.

 - Chromium - increases insulin sensitivity.
 Certain forms of supplemented chromium can inhibit thyroid medications so check with you doctor before supplementing or, even better, get it from food like broccoli, tomatoes and green beans.

 - Zinc - zinc supplementation has been found to decrease diabetes risk.
 People with blood sugar imbalances had lower levels of zinc in the blood, needed for the body to create thyroid hormones; found in oysters and shrimp, mushrooms and red meat.

-- Selenium – too much selenium from supplementation can increase diabetes risk and it is better to obtain from food, helps to convert inactive T4 hormones to active T3 hormones and works with iodine to support the thyroid; found in fish, mushrooms and asparagus
+- Selenium - too much selenium from supplementation can increase diabetes risk.
+It is better to obtain selenium from food, helps to convert inactive T4 hormones to active T3 hormones and works with iodine to support the thyroid; found in fish, mushrooms and asparagus

 Hashimoto’s and Diabetes, Where to Go From Here